ThomasCode92/drive-tutorial/README.md

 - [x] Update schema to show files and folders
 - [x] Manually insert examples
 - [x] Render them in the UI

+### 📝 Note from 6-4-2025

+The database and UI are now connected, some improvements to make:

+- [ ] Change folders to link components, remove all client state
+- [ ] Clean up the database and data fetching patterns
+- [ ] Real homepage